-How To Buy Ripple (XRP)
+How To Buy XRP: A Step-by-Step Guide

-Comparing Crypto Exchanges
+Step 1: Compare Crypto Exchanges

 Exchanges typically offer only a selection of cryptocurrencies — you can’t buy every crypto at every exchange — so make sure the crypto exchange you choose supports your choice of cryptocurrency.
 The following exchanges support XRP in the U.S.: